Virtual machine performance is slow either from startup or while using a certain application. There are several possible reasons for this, such as:

-You have a Windows 7 64-bit Virtual Machine.
-You use Microsoft Office Suite, FireFox browser and a couple of other applications on a daily basis.
-You need to calculate the optimal amount of CPUs and Memory that will provide the best performance for the Virtual Machine.
+You have a Windows 7 64-bit virtual machine.
+You use the Microsoft Office suite, Firefox browser, and a couple of other applications on a daily basis.
+You need to calculate the optimal number of CPUs and amount of memory that will provide the best performance for the virtual machine.

-- Go to Virtual machine > Configure > General and make sure 1 CPU is assigned.
+- Go to Virtual Machine > Configure > General and confirm that one CPU is assigned.

-- Check how much Memory is currently assigned for the Virtual Machine.
-By default is is 1 Gb.
+- Check how much memory is currently assigned for the virtual machine.
+The default is 1 GB.